 But as you can see, there’s a huge cost for sellers.
 On top of that, there are additional costs that sellers have to deal with.
 To get your home ready for a sale, you typically have to invest in some improvements.
 Think new paint, new carpets, and staging.
 All of that could run you up to $3,000 to $9,000.
 Not exactly a small amount of money, especially if you need to sell your home.

 In all of these ways, the seller gets the short end of the stick and does the majority of the work.
 So it’s critical that you think through the possible cost implications before choosing an agent.

 Working with Sundae

 Our mission is to put as much money back into the pockets of the seller as possible.
-We can accomplish this as we don’t take a realtor fee and operate at a large scale.
+Instead of charging the seller a fee like traditional real estate agents, we charge the buyer a fee to ensure you get the highest price possible.
 We are committed to working with sellers and improving the process so they can get the most out of selling their home and get the money they deserve.

-On top of that, we provide seller-friendly options like a $10,000 cash advance to help with your expenses.
-We will work with you if you need a little more time in your home.
+On top of that, you may be eligible for up to a $10,000 cash advance before closing to help with your expenses.
+We also have a flexible timeline and will work with you if you need a little more time in your home.